brentdmiller/deepquor/readme.txt

   qDirection - a vector representing the relative movement between squares qMove   - a move (qDirection for pawn more or location of a dropped wall)

-The larger data structures and inerfaces are as follows: qPosition - qposition.[h,cpp]
+The larger data structures and interfaces are as follows: qPosition - qposition.[h,cpp]
   * An encoded position intended to use as few bytes as possible